Otakar420/Film_Data_Analysis_Report/README.md

 ## Film Data Analysis

-- **Description**: An overview of the dataset, including key statistics such as the total number of movies and average budget.
+- An overview of the dataset, including key statistics such as the total number of movies and average budget.
 Contact information and a link to the dataset source are also provided.

 ## Overview of Basic Information

-- **Contents**: Insights into the film dataset, focusing on genre distribution, yearly production trends, and the relationship between budget and revenue.
+- Insights into the film dataset, focusing on genre distribution, yearly production trends, and the relationship between budget and revenue.

 ## Performance and Popularity of Films

-- **Contents**: Analysis of film performance, including revenue, budget comparisons, popularity trends, and average ratings over time.
+- Analysis of film performance, including revenue, budget comparisons, popularity trends, and average ratings over time.

 ## Production Analysis

-- **Contents**: Examination of production metrics such as average film length by genre, top film-producing countries, production companies, and directors based on the number of films produced.
+- Examination of production metrics such as average film length by genre, top film-producing countries, production companies, and directors based on the number of films produced.